Matching Belt Capacity to Industrial Demand

 The result: narrow wedge belts transmit up to three times the horsepower of a classical belt of equivalent top width.
 This is a fundamental mechanical advantage, not a marketing claim.

-Quality industrial belt manufacturers offer narrow wedge series — look for the EPDM compound throughout for the best performance in heavy industrial drives.
+Quality industrial belt manufacturers offer narrow wedge series — look for the CR/chloroprene compound throughout for the best performance in heavy industrial drives.

 Raw-Edge Construction: Why Removing the Fabric Matters